Methodology

 Official statistics are published separately each year on further and higher education using the same ILR and HESA records that are the basis for ‘Higher-level learners in England’, these are:

-The statistics in ‘Higher-level learners in England’ may show differing patterns to those publications.
-This new analysis removes some duplication from the underpinning data sources.
-Counts of Apprenticeships also differ slightly to those available in the publication referenced above due to the restriction of English-domiciled learners in this release.
+The statistics in ‘Higher-level learners in England’ may show differing patterns to the publications detailed above.
+This is due to the methodology for this publication removing some duplication from the underpinning data sources (see the section titled ‘Data processing’ for further details).
+Counts of apprenticeships also differ slightly to those available in the publication referenced above due to the restriction to English-domiciled learners for ‘Higher-level learners in England’.

-Statistics are also published that show the student loans funding that is paid to learners in Further and Higher Education.
+Statistics are also published that show the student loans funding that is paid to learners in further education (opens in a new tab) and higher education (opens in a new tab).
 Student loan counts in those publications are different to those included in this publication.
 More details are provided under the ‘Data quality and comparability’ section.

 Data sources